ShrayzzDev/MH3U-Save-Editor/README.md

 You can launch it via command-line, or double click on it.

 To get all the ids/names of the items you can look at the item ids file.

+The saved savefiles are going to be saved in the new/ folder.

+## How to get the save file from Cemu ?

+- launch Cemu
+- Right click on the game -> Save Directory
+- Go to user -> a number (ex : 80000001)
+- Then here is your user1 file !
+Note : user1 represent the first save file, but user2 or user 3 will work, you just need to rename the file to use1 when using the save editor.